-SMART is an acronym that stands for specific, measurable, attainable, relevant and timely.
+SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant and Time-Limit.
 It was first introduced by George T. Doran in 1981 to enable leaders to write management objectives and improve overall company performance through measurable and time-based objectives.
 The main advantage of SMART goals is that they are easier to know and understand when they have been realized.

-It is a mnemonic acronym, which gives criteria to guide in setting goals and objectives, for example, in project management, employee performance management and personal development.
+The SMART criteria are often associated with Peter Drucker's concept of management by objectives.
 The letters S and M generally mean specific and measurable.
 Possibly the most common version has the remaining letters that refer to reachable (or achievable), relevant and time-bound.
 However, the inventor of the term had a slightly different version and the letters have meant different things to different authors, as described below.

 Some authors have added additional letters.
 The first known use of the term occurs in the November 1981 edition of the Management Review by George T. How to write management goals and objectives.
 The importance of objectives and the difficulty of setting them were discussed.

 Please note that these criteria do not say that all objectives should be quantified at all levels of administration.
 In certain situations, it is unrealistic to attempt quantification, particularly in middle management positions.
 Practicing managers and corporations may lose the benefit of a more abstract objective for quantification.
 What is really important is the combination of the objective and its action plan.

 Therefore, serious management should focus on these twins and not just on the goal.
 Choosing certain combinations of these labels can lead to duplication, such as selecting “achievable” and “realistic”.
 They can also cause significant overlap, as in the combination of “appropriate” and “relevant”.
-The term “agreed” is often used in management situations where stakeholder acceptance is desirable (for example,.
+The term “agreed” is often used in management situations where stakeholder acceptance is desirable (for example).

 Some authors have added additional letters with additional criteria.
 Other mnemonic acronyms also give criteria to guide the setting of objectives.
-Specific, Measurable, Achievable, Realistic In addition, what does R mean in intelligent?
+In addition, what does R mean in intelligent?
 Realistic, achievable and achievable Simply then, what does the letter T mean in smart goal that represents the letter T in smart goal?
 Measurable, Achievable, Realistic, Timely T By ensuring that the goals you set are aligned with the five SMART criteria (Specific, Measurable, Achievable, Relevant and Time-bound), you'll have a benchmark on which to base your entire approach and decision-making.
 What do the smartest goals represent?
 The acronym SMART was first introduced in 1981 by George T.

 Doran in a magazine article titled “There is an S, M, A, R, T. Professor Rubin also points out that the definition of the acronym SMART may need to be updated to reflect the importance of effectiveness and feedback.
 Knowing how to set goals with the SMART framework can help you successfully set and achieve goals, no matter how big or small.
 Therefore, a SMART goal incorporates all of these criteria to help focus your efforts and increase the chances of achieving your goal.

 When you use SMART, you can create clear, achievable and meaningful goals and develop the motivation, action plan and support needed to achieve them.
 SMART objectives are important because they allow a company's management to see if a goal can be achieved within a specified period of time.
 The SMART method helps you move further, gives you a sense of direction and helps you organize and achieve your goals.
 For this smart goal to have more impact, Jane must incorporate measurable and traceable benchmarks.

 Setting SMART goals means you can clarify your ideas, focus your efforts, use your time and resources productively, and increase your chances of achieving what you want in life.
 This part of the SMART goal criteria helps prevent daily tasks from taking precedence over your long-term goals.
 By ensuring that the goals you set are aligned with the five SMART criteria (Specific, Measurable, Achievable, Relevant and Time-bound), you'll have a benchmark on which to base your entire approach and decision-making.
 SMART goals set you up for success by making goals specific, measurable, achievable, realistic and timely.

-SMART goals should have built-in time-related metrics, so everyone knows how to stay on track within a designated time frame.
-However, some authors have expanded it to include additional focus areas; SMARTER, for example, includes Evaluated and Reviewed.
+SMART goals should have built-in time-related metrics so everyone knows how to stay on track within a designated time frame.
+However, some authors have expanded it to include additional focus areas; SMARTER for example includes Evaluated and Reviewed.